Artificial Intelligence Will Impact Over 50% of U.S. Jobs, Study Finds

 Interestingly, some jobs may even grow because of AI.
 For example, software development is expected to see increased demand.
 Why?
 Because AI can help reduce the cost of building software, which means more projects get started that were previously too expensive.

-On the flip side, jobs that require human presence or emotional intelligence—like plumbers, therapists, or similar hands-on roles—are expected to remain largely unaffected.
+On the flip side, jobs that require human presence or emotional intelligence—like plumbers, therapists, or similar hands-on roles—are expected to remain largely less affected by AI than routine computer-based tasks.

-And just like past waves of technology (think the internet or social media), AI will likely create entirely new types of jobs.
+And just like past waves of technology, AI will likely create entirely new types of jobs.
 The catch?
 We don’t fully know what those jobs will be yet.

 Bottom line: